fpolimen/fp_blog/_posts/2020-10-06-continuous-ml-delivery.md

 Many Digital Services will be embodied by Machine Learning and Deep Learning models trained on large datasets.

-New assets, characterizing these services, must be tracked and versioned in the lifecycle:
+New assets, characterizing these services, must be tracked and versioned in the lifecycle, among others:

  - **The dataset** used for the training
  - **The model** resulting from the training